 Thanks for sending your message.
 This is a great question, and the answer is probably more involved than it first appears.
 Let’s start with the basics – the benefits of VA loans and how to buy a home with one:

 VA home loans are one of the best ways for military members and veterans to buy a home because the government will guarantee the loan – often making it easier to get your loan approved.
 A government loan guarantee doesn’t mean every veteran is guaranteed to get a loan – this means the government will back the loan if the buyer defaults and the home goes into foreclosure.
 Borrowers still have to qualify for the loan based on their eligibility, credit score, income, debt to income ratio, and other factors.

-You will need to get a VA Certificate of Eligibility, then you will need to go through the VA loan approval process.
-The process similar to a conventional mortgage loan, but there are a few small details that VA loans require, such as a VA home appraisal, and a few extra forms.
+You will need to get a VA Certificate of Eligibility, and then you will need to go through the VA loan approval process.
+The process similar to a conventional mortgage loan, but there are a few small details that VA loans require, such as a VA home appraisal, and a few other forms.
 Here are more tips on how to qualify for a VA Loan.

 Should You Buy a Home During a Career Transition?

 As we mentioned in the opening paragraph, separating from the military is a major life transition.
 In many cases, it is better to rent first, then buy.
 This is true for servicemembers who are PCS’ing or separating from the military.